 Gulf off North Vietnam.

-mission uncertainties of SEAL operations go
+mission uncertainties of SEAL operations

-with the territory.
-Throughout the
+go with the territory.
+Throughout

-entire rescue attempt, Spence’s team
+the entire rescue attempt, Spence’s

 the enemy did detect the SEALs and forced

 them to return fire, it would have been

-one more mission event to overcome in a
+merely one more mission event to overcome

 in a long and continuous sequence

-high-risk rescue operation.
-We didn’t
+of one high-risk rescue operation.
+We

-didn’t know those details when we learned of
+didn’t know those details when we learned

-Spence’s loss at morning quarters in
+of Spence’s loss at morning quarters

-SEAL Team One’s compound in Coronado
+in SEAL Team One’s compound in

-back in June 1972.
+Coronado back in June 1972.

 All we knew